-1. Thomson, A.J., and A.V.
-Martinet.
-A Practical English Grammar, New Delhi :OUP, 2005 saims and Objectives of the Course india is a democracy and her Constitution embodies the basic principles of the democratic government how it comes into being what are its powers functions, responsibilities and obligations how power is in various organs distributed.
+Teims and Objectives of the Course

+what are its powers functions, responsibilities and obligations how power is in various organs distributed.
 Whatever had been the original power base of the Constitution, today it seems to have acquired legitimacy as a highest norm of Public law.
 A good understanding of the Constitution and the law, which has developed through constitutional amendments, judicial pronouncement constitutional practice precedents and conventions is therefore, absolutely necessary for a student of law of study.
 He must also know the genesis, nature and special features and be aware of the social, political and economic influence on the Constitution.